openshift/enhancements/enhancements/kube-apiserver/audit-policy.md

 As an even more security and regulatory demanding customer, I want to log **every** non-sensitive request both for read **and** for write operations, but also accept even more increased resource usage.

+#### Story 5

+As a security and regulatory demanding customer, I want to persist audit logs in an external system and amount of transferred and stored data matters, e.g. for cost reasons.

 ### Implementation Details/Notes/Constraints

 The proposed API looks like this: